TheRenegadeCoder/sample-programs-website/sources/programs/fizz-buzz/gnu-make/how-to-implement-the-solution.md

 $(subst x x x,,x x x x x x x x)
 ```

-In other word, substitute 3 `x`'s with nothing.
+In other words, substitute 3 `x`'s with nothing.
 The return value of `subst`
 would be the right-most side of this:

 ```